AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/tips-tricks-and-troubleshooting/error-message-on-mobile-app.md

 feature: Get Started with Workfront
 exl-id: 120e56f4-9fd5-4c41-890e-981937714db0
 ---
-# Error Message on the [!DNL Adobe Workfront] Mobile App: "Your account is not API enabled."
+# Error Message on the [!DNL Adobe Workfront] Mobile App: "[!UICONTROL Your account is not API enabled.]"

 ## Access requirements